Tahini Almond Butter Chocolate-Dipped Cookies

 Over the years, I’ve attempted to nudge my kids in a healthier direction, handing them a whole grain bread recipe, for example, or suggesting they make dinner instead of donuts.
 While such efforts have historically fallen on deaf ears, my daughter Rosie has been known to experiment with more wholesome baking.
 That’s where today’s recipe comes in.

 When she baked her first delicious batch and reported that they were “healthy”, I was skeptical.
 Turns out she was right.
-The entire bowl has just a few tablespoons of maple syrup and is so full of good-for-you ingredients, the cookies are a better bet than most store-bought granola bars or energy bites.
+The entire bowl has just 1/4 cup of maple syrup and is so full of good-for-you ingredients, the cookies are a better bet than most store-bought granola bars or energy bites.
 Most impressive of all, though, is that the recipe is from the Lemons Worth Lovin’, a food blog written by Rosie’s 16-year-old school mate.

 With the original recipe in hand, I did what I nearly always do when it comes to baking: I tinkered.
 In addition to almond butter, I added tahini to the mix, an ingredient that is notable for its distinctive flavor and calcium content.
 And instead of stirring chocolate into the dough, I melted it down and used it as a dramatic chocolate dip for the finished cookies.
 The result remains a wholesome cookie and one I am happy to have in my pantry any day of the week.